alexdevero/alex-devero-blog/__drafts__/draft--javascript-property-getters-and-setters.md

 // 'January 28, 2014'
 ```

-## Property getters and setters the old way
+## Getters and setters the old way

 The `get` and `set` keywords were introduced in JavaScript in ES5.
 Before this, it was possible to create property getters and setters by using regular object methods.
 So, if you want to create getter and setter methods the old way, you can.
 You can use either syntax with the `function` keyword or ES2015 syntax that is without it.